 How to Perform a Thorough Bed Bug Inspection

-If you’re planning to stay in a hotel, there are a few easy ways to do a quick bed bug inspection to ensure your room is bed bug-free.
+If you’re planning to stay in a hotel or have people visit your home, there are a few easy and quick things you can do to perform a bed bug inspection.

 What do bed bugs look like?

 Bed bugs are tiny, oval, brown and wingless insects approximately 1/4″ to 3/8″ long (5-9mm).

 When checking into a hotel room or after visiting guests have left your home, you can perform a simple bed bug inspection of the room.

 - Pull pillows and sheets down 1/3 of the way from the top of the bed and look for reddish-brown or black spots on the sheets near the bed’s headboard.
 You may not see the actual bugs themselves but they do leave a trail of spots.

 - Look for spots on mattresses, pillows, headboards and walls behind headboards.

 - Check the inside of dresser drawers for insects and black spots.

 - Contact Guest Services immediately if you’ve found any signs of bed bugs during your inspection.